 - Exchanging personnel files between all UW institutions and State

 of Wisconsin agencies.

-The specific UW System polices being modified are TC 1, Recruitment, and HR 13, Personnel Files.
+The specific UW System polices being modified are UW System Administrative Policy SYS 1275 (formerly TC 1), Recruitment Policies, and UW System Administrative Policy SYS 1261 (formerly HR 13), Personnel Files.
 The modifications apply to all employee categories except student employees and graduate assistants.

 That finalists for UWM positions, determined via recruitment, ad hoc hiring, short term academic staff or via recruitment waiver; the finalist’s most recent employer; and any UW or State agency the finalist has worked for in the last seven years be asked:

 - Have you (or the candidate) ever been found to have engaged in any sexual violence or sexual harassment?